ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Benchmark Design and Collection

+To identify a representative pool of videos, we established a taxonomy of five broad, possibly overlapping concepts (\eg, `object transformations', or `pattern evolution'; see Section A in the supplementary for definitions).
+Although these do not cover every possible dynamic process, we selected them to create a clear, focused framework for sourcing representative samples.
+For each concept, we use ChatGPT~\citep{openai2023chatgpt} to generate concrete examples and search queries for TikTok (\eg, `a wax candle melting' for `object transformations'), resulting in 120 fine-grained concepts.
+The queries retrieved over 1,000 samples, but many were unsuitable - either because the events (\eg, `glaciers melting over time') occur over extended periods and are rarely captured on TikTok, or because of ambiguous search terms.
+After this step, we obtained a set of 342 samples.

-We then manually filter these videos based on the following criteria: (1) videos that do not feature significant dynamic changes of the subject (\eg, mostly stationary clouds in the sky); (2) dynamic processes that occur too rapidly to allow for the labeling of a sufficient number of non-empty frames (\eg, flashes of lightning); (3) video with frequent shot changes, which make it impossible to extract an interrupted clip capturing the event of interest.
-Additionally, for videos that represent compilations of similar events, we split them into individual clips and treat each one independently.
-The resulting dataset contains 141 video clips representing 39 dynamic process concepts.
-The entire dataset is intended for zero-shot evaluation, so we do not define any additional splits.
-Representative samples of the videos are shown in Figure~\ref{fig:teaser}.
+We then manually filtered the videos using these criteria: (1) exclude videos lacking significant dynamic changes (\eg, mostly stationary clouds); (2) exclude events that occur too rapidly to label a sufficient number of non-empty frames (\eg, lightning flashes); and (3) exclude videos with frequent shot changes that prevent extraction of a continuous clip capturing the event.
+Additionally, for videos that are compilations of similar events, we split them into individual clips and treat each independently.
+The final dataset comprises 145 clips covering 39 concepts.
+As it is intended for zero-shot evaluation, no additional splits are defined.
+Representative samples with results are shown in Figure~\ref{fig:teaser}.